napix/NapixServer/docs/devcore.rst

 .. image:: images/tabsspacesboth.png

 The PEP-8 should be respected.
-However, the maximum width of the lines is increased to 100 characters.
+However, the maximum width of the lines is increased to 120 characters.

 Versions
 --------

 The Python code is expected to run on Python 2.6 and Python 2.7.
 There should **not** be hacks for the support of older versions.

 Hacks may be added for the support of different runtimes (PyPy, Jython, etc) or for the version of Python > 3.

 Dependencies
 ------------

 Napix Server **does not requires any dependency** to operate at a basic level.
 All the features requiring a dependency are optional.
-Optional features may be started by default, for example the :mod:`Dotconf loader<napixd.conf.dotconf>` is enabled by default but the :mod:`dotconf` is not a required dependency.
+Optional features may be activated by default, for example the :mod:`Dotconf loader<napixd.conf.dotconf>` is enabled by default but the :mod:`dotconf` is not a required dependency.

 If a dependency is required to run the Server, it must be added to the ``install_requires`` of the :file:`setup.py`.
 If the dependency is required by a default feature of the Napix server, it should be added in the :file:`requirements.txt`.

 Tests
 =====